imhemish/backman/README.md

 The program depends on swaybg, python3-toml (or python-toml), python3, hsetroot, bash

 # Installation:
+Arch Linux and Debian packages have been provided in releases section of Github.
+To install from source:
 Meet the required dependencies and run the provided "install" script like this:
 ```bash
 sudo ./install